Notre Dame Cathedral will reopen in 2024, five years after fire

 The reconstruction started last year.
 A Te Deum hymn ceremony will take place on April 15, 2024, exactly five years after the fire.

-Notre Dame's parvis — the public square outside the cathedral — has been open to visitors since May 2020, as has been the cathedral's crypt.
-The footbridge was reopened to pedestrians and cyclists in September of last year.
+Notre Dame's parvis — the public square outside the cathedral — has been open to visitors since May 2020, as well as the cathedral's crypt.
+The footbridge was reopened to pedestrians and cyclists in September 2022.

 A free exhibition called "Notre-Dame de Paris: At the heart of the construction site" is opening to visitors on Tuesday, and aims to highlight the reconstruction.